Maccabi Haifa B.C.: 2010s

-The 2012–13 Premier League season would become one of the most memorable seasons in Maccabi Haifa history as the team would finish the regular season in second place.
+The 2012–13 Premier League season saw the team finish the regular season in second place.
 Gal Mekel would become one of the biggest pieces of Maccabi Haifa's success as he would become the 2012 League MVP and be elected into the 2012 All-Premier League First Team.
 His teammate, Pat Calathes would also achieve 2012 All-Premier League First Team recommendation as well.
 The team's success in 2012 would lead to Brad Greenberg winning the 2012 Premier League Coach of the Year.
 The team's success would lead them all the way to the Premier League final we’re they would once again meet rivals Maccabi Tel Aviv.
-Maccabi Haifa would win their first-ever championship in franchise history defeating Maccabi Tel Aviv.
+Maccabi Haifa would win their first-ever championship in franchise history defeating Maccabi Tel Aviv 86-79 in the final game.
 Pat Calathes would become the hero for Maccabi Haifa as he would win the 2012 Premier League Finals MVP.